mne-tools/mne-python/doc/contributing.rst

 .. code-block:: console

-    $ # see what state the local copy of the codebase is in
+    $ git status    # see what state the local copy of the codebase is in
-    $ git status

 Those unstaged changes can be `added`_ to the stage one by one, by either adding a whole file's worth of changes, or by adding only certain lines